 Nonetheless, becoming a follower of the eating pattern has shown to bare numerous health benefits.
 The benefits of intermittent fasting include significant weight loss and improvements in cholesterol and blood sugar levels.

-But with all the various types of intermittent fasting, how is one to choose?
-Learning how fasting works and which might fit best with personal lifestyles and schedules.
+With all the various types of intermittent fasting, how is one to choose?
+Learn how fasting works and which might fit best with personal lifestyles and schedules.

 Types of Intermittent Fasting

 There are seven common types of intermittent fasting, including the following:

 1. The 12-Hour Fast: Fast for 12 hours, feast for the remaining 12